facelessuser/coloraide/docs/src/markdown/temperature.md

 Ohno\ 2013      | `ohno-2013`      | Utilizes a combined approach of a triangular and parabolic solver.
 Current implementation allows for a range of 1000K - 100000K.

 ### Robertson 1968

+/// success | The Robertson 1968 CCT algorithm is registered in `Color` by default
+///

 An approach created by A. R. Robertson and is based on the CIE 2˚ Standard Observer with a range of 1667K - 100000K.
 This approach uses a look up table containing some precalculated points and approximates the points along the black